The KMG Level System Explained — How Krav Maga Progresses

 What happens in a grading?

-A grading is designed to test whether you can apply what you have learned when things get harder.
+A grading is designed to test whether you can apply what you have learned when things get harder — not whether you can perform under ideal conditions.

-That usually includes technical drills, scenario work, pressure, and fatigue elements.
+That typically includes technical drills, scenario work, pressure elements, and fatigue.
 The goal is not perfection.
-The goal is showing that you can still function, make decisions, and apply the material when conditions are less comfortable.
+It is demonstrating that you can function, make decisions, and apply the material when conditions are less comfortable than a standard training session.

 Pressure-based partner drilling is part of how students build functional progress through the curriculum.